brncosta1/brncosta1/README.md

 <p align="justify">
   Hi 👋, I'm Bruno!
 A passionate tech student from Brazil.

-  🌱 I'm currently studying React, NodeJS, Postgrees and Flutter.
+  🌱 I'm currently studying React, Postgrees and Flutter.

   🔭 I am looking for my first job opportunity in the area.
-My dream is to one day work as a Python Full Stack Dev.
+My dream is to one day work as a Full Stack Dev.
 </p>

 👨‍💻 More about me: